crowbar

 Overview

 Crowbar is a terminal-based web security proxy written in Rust.
 It intercepts, inspects, and modifies HTTP/HTTPS traffic in real time — entirely from your terminal.
-Think Burp Suite or ZAP, but keyboard-driven and zero-GUI.

 Core capabilities: